rabbitmq/rabbitmq-website/site/management.md

 ### Logout workflow

 RabbitMQ follows the [OpenID Connect RP-Initiated Logout 1.0 ](https://openid.net/specs/openid-connect-rpinitiated-1_0.html) specification to implement the logout workflow.
-This means that the logout workflow is triggered from the Management UI when you click on the **Logout** button.
-Logging out from the RabbitMQ management UI logs the user out from the management UI and also from the Identity Provider.
+This means that the logout workflow is triggered from the Management UI when the user clicks on the **Logout** button.
+Logging out from RabbitMQ management UI not only logs the user out from the management UI itself but also from the Identity Provider.

 There are other two additional scenarios which can trigger a logout.
 One scenario occurs when the OAuth Token expires.
 Although RabbitMQ renews the token in the background before it expires, if the token expires, the user is logged out.
 The second scenario is when the management UI session exceeds the maximum allowed time configured on the [Login Session Timeout](https://www.rabbitmq.com/management.html#login-session-timeout).